Noah0401/testing2/Docs/source/tutorial/start_in_10min.rst

 ===============================
-Learn to use ProG in 10 minutes
+Quick Start
 ===============================

-Basic concept(5min)
+Basic Concepts
 ==============================

-Firstly, Let's introduce the fundamental concepts and usage of :pyg:`ProG` through a few examples.

-The core concept of  :pyg:`ProG` is to integrate the prompting engineering of graph neural network into a **single task**
+The core concept of `ProG` is to integrate the prompting engineering of graph neural network into a **single task**.

-To get started with ProG, all you need to do is understand the following packages and their relationships, and then you'll be fluent in doing whatever you want with ProG.
+To get started with `ProG`, all you need to do is understand the following packages and their relationships, and then you'll be fluent in doing whatever you want with ProG.

 .. contents::
     :local: